rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 We will also run the "ab" command above a few times so that cache etc is warmed.
 The results you see below are always for the 5th or 6th run.

 Also, we will precompile our assets and serve them from the app server only.
 We will run the tests in production mode.
-I have also increaded the DB pool size to 15 so that no bottleneck is created there.
+I have also increased the DB pool size to 15 so that no bottleneck is created there.

-Finally, we kick off our experiment with MRI 1.9.3 and Unicorn, 3 workers enabled and concurrency off, lets see the results -
+Finally, we kick off our experiment with MRI 1.9.3, Unicorn, 3 workers enabled and concurrency off.
+Let's see the results -

     RAILS_ENV=production bundle exec unicorn -c config/unicorn.rb